cdapio/hydrator-plugins/hbase-plugins/README.rst

   git clone https://github.com/caskdata/hydrator-plugins.git
   cd hydrator-plugins
-  mvn clean package -pl kafka-plugins
+  mvn clean package -pl hbase-plugins

 After the build completes, you will have a jar for each plugin under the ``<plugin-name>/target/`` directory.